How to Apply | MS in Pharmacology

 For degrees earned outside the US: The MS in Pharmacology requires WES evaluations (course-by-course) for all transcripts of degrees earned outside the US.

-For study abroad program or non-degree coursework taken abroad (no degree earned or expected): These transcripts must be accompanied by an English language version provided by the academic institution.
-If your home institution does not provide English language copies, applicants are responsible for providing a certified or notarized translation along with a copy of the original transcripts.
+For study abroad program or non-degree coursework taken abroad (no degree earned or expected): These documents must be accompanied by an English language version provided by the academic institution.
+If your institution does not provide English language copies, applicants are responsible for providing a certified or notarized translation along with a copy of the original transcripts.
 Applicants may upload an evaluation from a credential evaluation service.
 This must include course and grade information.
 If not included in the evaluation, the transcript from the institution must be included as well.
 Both the evaluation and original transcript should be submitted in the application as one document.

 For additional questions, please visit Admissions FAQ.